Arctic blast is bringing record cold and wind chills that can cause frostbite in minutes as snow moves into Northeast | KRDO

 • Frostbite can happen in minutes: More than 120 million people are under wind chill alerts from the Canadian border to the Mexican border.
 Much of the Rockies, Great Plains and Midwest will see life-threatening sub-zero wind chills into Tuesday, with wind chills below -30 degrees over the Central Plains and Middle Mississippi Valley.
 “These wind chills could cause frostbite on exposed skin in a few minutes and hypothermia shortly thereafter,” the National Weather Service warned.

-• Deaths across five states: At least five deaths have been reported across Arkansas, Kansas, Mississippi and Tennessee since January 12 as back-to-back winter storms have pummeled the US with dangerous wind, ice and snow.
+• At least five deaths across several states: Deaths have been reported across Arkansas, Oregon, Mississippi and Tennessee since January 12 as back-to-back winter storms have pummeled the US with dangerous wind, ice and snow.
 One person was killed and another was injured in Arkansas after their pickup truck careened off a snowy White County highway and hit a tree, according to state police.

 • Icy roads make travel dangerous: As snow hits New York and New England and shifts farther north Tuesday, the weather service warned travelers to plan for slippery roads and hazardous travel conditions that could become very difficult.
 The South already saw icy road conditions Monday, with the Tennessee Department of Transportation responding to hundreds of incidents on roadways and warning “conditions will remain hazardous for at least the next 24 hours.”